bonnieblue6924/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

    Usually, there is :ref:`one branch for each major TYPO3 version <t3home:usage-version-selector>` in a manual.
 Please focus your efforts mostly on the latest `main` branch, to get that up to date and ready!

-You can for example start with:

-*  :ref:`t3extbasebook:start` : This currently needs some work in all branches.
-Check if the text is up to date and technically correct.
-Also, the text needs to be shortened in some parts and language improvements are necessary (grammar, style).
-For the `main` branch, you can `check off this review list <https://github.com/TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/issues/296>`__ once you have started reviewing.
-This makes it easier for other reviewers to just skip the parts that are already ok.
-*  :ref:`t3coreapi:start`: The same applies as for :ref:`t3extbasebook:start` except that "TYPO3 Explained" is generally in much better shape.
-Still, you can help by reviewing and `checking off this review list <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/issues/537>`__

 .. tip::